 - The lender will assemble the loan package and provide it to the underwriter for approval.

 - Lender receives the ordered documents and will request additional information, if necessary, and address any issues.

 - Parties are notified of approval.

-- Final loan documents are prepared and sent to escrow, and borrowers come in for final signatures.
+- Final loan documents are prepared and sent to the title company, and borrowers come in for final signatures.

-- Once the lender reviews the loan package, the funds are transferred by wire for the transaction.
+- The funds are transferred by wire for the transaction.

 - The title company records the deed of trust at the county’s recorder’s office and the escrow is officially closed.